Benign paroxysmal positional vertigo: Signs and symptoms

-Many people will report a history of vertigo as a result of fast head movements.
-Many are also capable of describing the exact head movements that provoke their vertigo.
+Many people report a history of vertigo triggered by head movements.
+Many can also describe the exact head movements that provoke their vertigo.
 Purely horizontal nystagmus and symptoms of vertigo lasting more than one minute can also indicate BPPV occurring in the horizontal semicircular canal.

-The spinning sensation experienced from BPPV is usually triggered by movement of the head, will have a sudden onset, and can last anywhere from a few seconds to several minutes.
-The most common movements people report triggering a spinning sensation are tilting their heads upward in order to look at something and when rolling over in bed.
+The spinning sensation experienced from BPPV is usually triggered by head movement, has a sudden onset, and can last anywhere from a few seconds to several minutes.
+The most common movements people report triggering a spinning sensation are tilting their heads upward to look at something and when rolling over in bed.

 People with BPPV do not experience other neurological deficits such as numbness or weakness.
 If those symptoms are present, a more serious etiology, such as posterior circulation stroke or ischemia, must be considered.